caddyserver/website/src/docs/markdown/caddyfile-tutorial.md

 file_server browse
 ```

-<aside class="tip">You can also reload Caddy's config without downtime (i.e. without stopping it and starting it again) using the <a href="/docs/command-line#caddy-reload"><code>caddy reload</code></a> command.</aside>

-Save that, then restart Caddy, then reload the browser tab.
+Save that, then reload the browser tab.
 You should see:

 ```
 Page loaded at: {{now | date "Mon Jan 2 15:04:05 MST 2006"}}